Manne990/MvvmMobile/README.md

 - Create a Xamarin Android project

 ## Create the shared project ##
-- Create a .NET Standard (version 2.0 or later) project for your shared code and add a reference to MvvmMobile.Core
+- Create a .NET Standard (version 2.0 or later) project for your shared code
+- Add the NuGet package MvvmMobile.Core (https://www.nuget.org/packages/MvvmMobile.Core/)
 - Make sure that all viewmodel interfaces inherit from IBaseViewModel
 - Make sure that all viewmodel classes inherit from BaseViewModel